rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 <pgNo>116</pgNo>

 ###### 4.2.3.1.2.
 Second person

 In the second person a distinction is made for number in the possessor/controller of the possessive construction.
-Thus the partial distinction for number in the nominativecase target-possessum apparent in the first and second persons of the literary language only has relevance in the Alatyr' dialect type (Nadʹkin 1968; Feoktistow 1990: XXXVIXXXVIII; Ermuškin 2004).
+Thus the partial distinction for number in the nominativecase target-possessum apparent in the first and second persons of the literary language only has relevance in the Alatyrʹ dialect type (Nadʹkin 1968; Feoktistow 1990: XXXVIXXXVIII; Ermuškin 2004).

 Second person singular
 Although some treatises of the Erzya language make reference to an %n% constituent preceding the final %T of the singular possessor/controller index slots of the paradigm other than the nominative singular, this is not a characteristic of the modern literary language (cf. Paasonen 1953).
-The %ONT allomorph of the literary %OT marker is characteristic of the Alatyr' dialect type, and there it is manifest in all but the nominative singular slot of the 2SG possessive paradigm, where the n%less form %OT is used.
+The %ONT allomorph of the literary %OT marker is characteristic of the Alatyrʹ dialect type, and there it is manifest in all but the nominative singular slot of the 2SG possessive paradigm, where the n%less form %OT is used.
 In addition to the %OT form used in all slots of the paradigm for 2SG possessor/controller indexing, special %Ot́ genitive and %Ot́en dative forms are forwarded in most modern